dsoto/WP19/outline.md

 - High specific fuel consumption means high carbon intensity of electricity
     - Under ideal conditions an efficient diesel generator has comparable cost and carbon intensity compared to existing fossil sources
     - Diesel cost and carbon intensity can match or greatly exceed coal and NG averages
-    - TODO: calculate the carbon intensity for each generator and compare to coal and others

 ## Potential Improvements